 Supervision has evolved from its historical meaning of overseeing and line management to a more collaborative process between supervisee, supervisor and the organisation.
-Within the helping professions supervision has a uni–professional history as a field of practice within each profession where each discipline developed its own supervision tradition and literature.
-While this practice is commonplace in most clinical and counselling contexts it is not that regular for those working in other helping relationships such as adult education, pastoral care, police, spiritual guidance, or carers.
-In response to this emerging need and to promote a culture that values supervision within such areas the practice of cross– professional supervision has developed.
+Within the helping professions supervision has had a uni–professional history, as a field of practice within each profession where each discipline developed its own supervision tradition and literature.
+While this practice is commonplace in most clinical and counselling contexts it is not that regular for those working in other helping relationships such as adult education, pastoral care, police, spiritual guidance, complimentary therapists or carers.
+In response to this emerging need and to promote a culture that values supervision within such areas, the practice of cross– professional supervision has developed.

 What is Cross-Professional Supervision?

-Cross-Professional Supervision, a term coined by Geraldine Holton involves working across professions, across disciplines and across modalities.
-Within this approach supervision is accepted as a profession in its own right with a unique set of skills, tasks and competencies.
-The role of the supervisor is facilitator of learning, change and transformation to enhance client care, practitioner personal, professional development and organisational change.
-Being a supervisor does not mean imposing my vision or perspective on a supervisee but facilitating the development of their clinical wisdom and experience in the best interest of the client.
+Cross-Professional Supervision, a term coined by Dr. Geraldine Holton involves working across professions, across disciplines and across modalities.
+Within this approach supervision is accepted as a profession ‘in its own right’ with a unique set of skills, tasks and competencies.
+The role of the supervisor is facilitator of learning, change and transformation to enhance client care, practitioner personal/professional development and organisational change.
+Being a supervisor does not mean imposing a particular perspective on a supervisee but involves facilitating the development of the supervisees clinical wisdom and experience in the best interest of the client.